kentoverse/emotional-AI/README.md

 ## Emotional AI Book and The 3 Constants of Human Connection

 Authored by M.O.
-Cavada, the soon-to-be-published book "Emotional AI" explores human connections through the dual lenses of artificial intelligence and introspection.
-Drawing from observations during challenging periods of his life, Cavada identifies patterns that, when connected, form a coherent and relevant framework.
-He hypothesizes that this framework, combined with inherent human attributes, can address the increasing disconnections in human bonding.
+Cavada, the soon-to-be-published book “Emotional AI” explores human connections through the dual lenses of artificial intelligence and introspection.
+Drawing from observations during challenging periods of his life, Cavada identifies patterns that, when connected, form a coherent and can be process through a single framework.
+He hypothesizes that this framework, combined with inherent human attributes or constants, can address the increasing disconnections in human bonding.
 Having experienced this crisis himself, Cavada is now dedicated to improving relationships by helping individuals reconnect with their innate ability to balance emotions, leading to clarity of mind, self-awareness, broader insights, and deeper introspection.
-His explorative work has culminated in a theory "The 3 Constants of Human Connection," forms the basis of the book which outlines the fundamental elements governing human interactions and relationships.
+His explorative work has culminated in a theory “The 3 Constants of Human Connection,” forms the basis of the book which outlines the fundamental elements governing human interactions and relationships.

 The book premise aligns with the goal to create an introspective guide and integrated with AI's latest capabilities to support users in understanding and improving their connections.